 Dermatologic paraneoplastic syndromes affect the skin.
 They include:

 Rheumatological diseases (those involving joints) can also be paraneoplastic syndromes associated with lung cancer.
-Hypertrophic pulmonary osteoarthropathy, for example, causes clubbing of the fingers and toes, inflammation of the long (tubular) bones, and arthritis.
+Hypertrophic pulmonary osteoarthropathy, for example, causes clubbing of the fingers and toes (also seen in lung cancer), inflammation of the tubular (long) bones, and arthritis.

 Hematological syndromes (those involving blood) associated with lung cancer include: